 I hope you found some of the insights about pet grief in this article helpful.
 If so, please share it with anyone else you think might benefit.

-I invite you to like it below, and leave a comment with your pet’s name, and a special memory you shared with them.
+I invite you to like this post below, and leave a comment with your pet’s name, and a special memory you shared with them.

 May I just say thank you for two things you have said in two articles.